xlhex/dpe/README.md

 * Keep your dataset in plain text format: {train/valid/test}.src-tgt.{src/tgt}, where src and tgt are your source and target language pairs respectively

 ## Training
-To train a DPE segmenter
+Before start segmenting your corpus, we need to train a DPE segmenter
 ```shell
 # SRC: source language
 # TGT: target language